AbazaSeif/backup/README.md

 It has two modes of operation:

-1. Simple mode - It creates always creates the archives from scratch.
-No compression is used.
+1. Simple mode - It creates the archives from scratch.
+No compression is used. **Please be careful as the intermediate folder is always deleted at first**

 2. Advanced mode - It will try to update your existing archives with changes (using 7zip "u" option).
 Compression and custom 7zip workdir can be used.